26 Actually Cool Things to Do in San Diego This Winter

 La Mesa, Little Italy, Bay Park

 In the ever-escalating competition to stuff as many embellishments into your glass as humanly possible, The Farmers Table reigns supreme with their outrageous Barn Yard Bloody Mary.
-It’s made for four or more people: a full pitcher of spicy, boozy refreshment, plus skewers of bacon-wrapped shrimp, Mexican-style street corn, mozzarella-stuffed mushroom, bacon-wrapped hot dogs, short rib, andouille sausage, various grilled and pickled vegetables, blue cheese-stuffed olives, BBQ sauced bacon and, just for good measure, a whole roasted chicken.
-There are normal sized Bloodies for the less ravenous, too, including the popular Tijuana Maria with a bacon-wrapped hot dog, Mexican-style street corn, and pickled veggies.
+It’s made for four or more and contains a full pitcher of spicy, boozy goodness plus skewers of bacon-wrapped shrimp, Mexican-style street corn, mozzarella stuffed mushroom, bacon-wrapped hot dogs, short rib, andouille sausage, various grilled and pickled vegetables, bleu cheese stuffed olives, bbq sauced bacon and, just for good measure, a whole roasted chicken.
+For the less ravenous, there are normal sized bloodies too, including the popular Tijuana Maria with a bacon-wrapped hot dog, Mexican-style street corn, and pickled veggies.

 Fully digital and presenting the brightest picture quality available on three 100-foot screens, you can see a current double-feature every day, year round at South Bay Drive-in Theatre.
 A bargain at $10 for adults and just $1 for kids five to nine years of age—they even have email coupons for food discounts at the snack bar (just be sure to have masks on and socially distance when you aren’t inside your car).
 Credit and debit cards are accepted for tickets, but the snack bar is cash only.